 Update - April 2018

 MFJ Constructions is working in several locations at the same time, including along Cooper Street, Fillo Drive and the Hume Highway.
-We’ve experienced some delays on site, which have caused the planned finished date to be pushed back by around two months.
+Due to some delays on site, our completion date is now May 2018.

 Most of the sewer is being constructed using a machine to dig a tunnel, and then pushing lengths of pipe into the underground tunnel hole.
 Some sections of work occurring away from driveways will be constructed by using an excavating machine to dig an open trench in which the new pipe will be laid.
 The trench will then be filled in with soil.